jostrm/azure-enterprise-scale-ml/documentation/v2/10_index.md

 ## 36) How-to guide: DataOps
 ## 37) How-to guide: MLOps
 ## 38) How-to guide: LLMOps & RAG Chat Agent
+## 39) End-2-End setup: ESML Project, ESGenAI Project

+**ESML Project:** Here is an end-2-end setup tutorial, for DataOps and MLOps
+- Estimated time to setup is 1-2 hours
+- ESML project configured with both DataOps and MLOps - retrained on "data changed" and on "code changed"
+- Retraining DEMO-model on "data changed" and on "code changed" (CI/CD trigger)
+- Deployed as online endpoint, and batch endpoint

+[TODO - Link]

+**ESGenAI Project:** Here is an end-2-end setup tutorial, for ESML GenAI project
+- Estimated time to setup is 1-2 hours
+- ESGenAI project configured with "on your data" with Azure AI Search, Promptflow with multiple indexed.
+- Re-indexed on "code changed" (CI/CD trigger on promptflow) and redeployed endpoint
+- Deployed as an online endpoint, with possibility to scale with multiple backends (round-robin)
+- Batch Evaluation & Live Monitoring

+[TODO - Link]

 # 40) FAQ
 - Q: How-to clone repo with submodule to local computer? the folder  `azure-enterprise-scale-ml` is empty?